Doist/doistx-normalize/README.md

 ## Releasing

-To release a new version, simply push the corresponding tag (e.g., `v1.0.1`).
+To release a new version, ensure `CHANGELOG.md` is up-to-date, and push the corresponding tag (e.g., `v1.2.3`).
 GitHub Actions handles the rest.

 ## License